bijubayarea/test-terraform-deploy-nginx-kubernetes-eks/README.md

 **Step 4: Create .tf file to expose k8s deploy as service=Loadbalancer**

-* Create `security.tf` file for k8s service and add below content in it
+* Create `k8s-service.tf` file for k8s service and add below content in it
 * Below in yaml format for easier readabilty (But terraform code used to deploy)

   ```